petersng/instacane/README.md

 This is a service that pulls tweeted Instagram photos (or anything really) from Twitter, pulls it's relevant Instagram data, and serves them out there for your viewing please.
 The photos are displayed in a grid and change position with the ebb and flow of Twitter tweets/retweets.

-It was made in the hours before Hurricane Irene in 2011 and redeployed for Hurricane Sandy in 2012 by [@chris_ackermann](http://twitter.com/chris_ackermann "Chris Ackermann")and [@petersng](http://twitter.com/petersng "Peter Ng").
+It was made in the hours before Hurricane Irene in 2011 and redeployed for Hurricane Sandy in 2012 by [@chris_ackermann](http://twitter.com/chris_ackermann "Chris Ackermann") and [@petersng](http://twitter.com/petersng "Peter Ng").
 This is much of the source code for it, cleaned up, and sanitized for the masses.
+Please feel free to check it out, run it on your own, and submit improvements.

 Here is some of the press about it: